Wythenshawe

-Wythenshawe (/ˈwɪðənʃɔː/) is a district of the city of Manchester, England.
-Historically in Cheshire, Wythenshawe was transferred in 1931 to the City of Manchester, which had begun building a massive housing estate there in the 1920s.
+Wythenshawe (/ˈwɪðənʃɔː/) is an area of Manchester, England.
+Historically part of Cheshire, in 1931 Wythenshawe was transferred to the City of Manchester, which had begun building a large housing estate there in the 1920s.
 With an area of approximately 11 mi2, Wythenshawe became the largest council estate in Europe.

-Wythenshawe includes the estates of Baguley, Benchill, Brooklands, Peel Hall, Newall Green, Woodhouse Park, Moss Nook, Northern Moor, Northenden and Sharston.
+Wythenshawe includes the areas of Baguley, Benchill, Peel Hall, Newall Green, Woodhouse Park, Moss Nook, Northern Moor, Northenden and Sharston.

 History

-The name of Wythenshawe seems to come from the Old English wiðign = "withy tree" and sceaga = "wood" (compare dialectal word shaw).
-The three ancient townships of Northenden, Baguley and Northen Etchells formally became the present-day Wythenshawe when they were merged with Manchester in 1931.
-Until then, the name had referred only to Wythenshawe Hall and its grounds.
+The name Wythenshawe seems to come from the Old English wiðign = "withy tree" and sceaga = "wood" (compare dialectal word shaw).
+The three ancient townships of Northenden, Baguley, and Northen Etchells formally became the present-day Wythenshawe when they were merged with Manchester in 1931.
+Until then, the name was only used to refer to Wythenshawe Hall and its grounds.

 Due to spending cuts, the hall was temporarily closed to the public in 2010.
 One proposition was that Manchester City Council could sell the building to the National Trust.

 A Friends Group was formed to support monthly open days and events at the hall.
-In March 2016, the roof of the hall and an upper floor were severely damaged by a fire in an arson attack, with the clock tower also damaged.
+In March 2016, the hall's roof, one of its upper floors and its clock tower were severely damaged by a fire in an arson attack.

 Immediately south of Wythenshawe is Manchester Airport, formerly called Ringway Airport.
 Before Ringway Airport was laid out, three farm fields between Rackhouse Road and Wythenshawe Road in Northern Moor, in what is now the north edge of Wythenshawe, were used as Manchester (Wythenshawe) Aerodrome.
 This was the UK's first municipal airfield, operating between April 1929 and early 1930.
 A barn was converted to act as the hangar and a farmhouse as the administration building.
 Temporary fuel pumps were installed.
 The last recorded flight from Wythenshawe Airport was on 19 June 1930.

 Wythenshawe was in the Church of England Diocese of Chester until 1933, when it was transferred to the neighbouring Diocese of Manchester.

+Wythenshawe Bus Garage was built of reinforced concrete during 1939–42, designed by the Manchester City Architect, G. Noel Hill.
+It was taken over by the Ministry of Aircraft Production and A. V. Roe & Co.
+Ltd. used it for building Lancaster aircraft during the Second World War.
+The building was Grade II* listed in 2001.